Michigan Retirement Guide

-Michigan's per capita income at just under $34,500 is slightly higher than the United States average.
-Median home prices are quite less expensive than in rest of the U.S. Thanks to the state's well-publicized economic woes, the statewide median as reported by Zillow was $120,800 in early 2016.
-The median home in the Grand Rapids Metro sold for $155,400 in quarter 3 of 2015 vs. the national median of $229,000 (NAR).
+Michigan's household income at just under $49,087, $4000 lower than the United States median.
+According to MERIC the state has the 3rd lowest cost of living of any state.
+Median home prices are quite less expensive than in rest of the U.S. Thanks to the state's well-publicized economic woes, the statewide median as reported by Zillow was $127,600 in late 2016.
+The median home in the Grand Rapids Metro sold for $170,100 in quarter 23of 2016 vs. the national median of $240,900 (NAR).
+In Ann Arbor the figure was $247,100.
 Wealthy suburbs around Detroit such as Grosse Pointe can be more expensive.

 Marginal Income Tax Rates.
-Michigan has one of the lowest income tax rates at 3.9% in 2015.
+Michigan had a fairly low flat income tax rates at 4.25% in 2015.

 Retirement Income and Social Security exemption.
-Prior to 2011, Michigan did not tax income from public pensions, 401k's, 457's, IRA's, private pensions less than about $45,000.00 annually, or social security income.
+Prior to 2011, Michigan did not tax income from public pensions, 401k's, 457's, IRA's, private pensions less than about $45,000.00 annually, or Social Security income.
 In 2011, those 67 years old as of that time remained untaxed as before.
-Those not 67 years of age at the start of 2012 but born 1952, not taxed on social security and pensions taxed after $20,000.00 individual or $40,000 couples.
-When people born after 1952 start turning 67 in 2020 they have the choice of the $20,000/$40,000 exemption or to be exempt on social security and military pensions.
+People born after 1952 face a much more complicated situation, depending on birth year.
+Those with birth years 1952 - 1956 get some good tax breaks for a few years.
+When people born after 1952 start turning 67 in 2020 they have the choice of the $20,000/$40,000 exemption, or to be exempt on social security and military pensions.
 They will be fully taxed on all pensions , IRA's, 401k's, and capital gains.
 See changes in taxation of retirement income.
 The transition to the new rules are confusing: here is a link to a retirement income tax calculator.

 Sales Tax: State sales tax is 6% there is no local or city tax.